moby/moby/docs/understanding-docker.md

 - **Captures and provides application output:** Connects and logs standard input, outputs and errors for you to see how your application is running.

 You now have a running container!
-From here you can manage your container, interact with your application and then, when finished, stop and remove your container.
+Now you can manage your container, interact with your application and then, when finished, stop and remove your container.

 ## The underlying technology